Skip to main content

 info

-Also, you can follow the build/deploy progress by looking at the VS Code window footer and task tabs, as the following image highlights.
+You can follow the build/deploy progress by looking at the VS Code window footer and task tabs, as the following image highlights.

 Warning